fwnanodev/cra-template-router/README.md

-# cra-template-fwnd-router
+# @fwnanodev/cra-template-router

-This [cra-template-fwnd-router](https://github.com/fwnanodev/cra-template-fwnd-router) template is based off [cra-template](https://www.npmjs.com/package/cra-template) that has react-router-dom v6 set up already with 5 pre-routed pages plus a Layout.jsx.
+This [@fwnanodev/cra-template-router](https://github.com/fwnanodev/cra-template-fwnd-router) template is based off [cra-template](https://www.npmjs.com/package/cra-template) that has react-router-dom v6 set up already with 5 pre-routed pages plus a Layout.jsx.
 It is mainly used for our Azure static web app creation script.
+You can find it in [npmjs package feed](https://www.npmjs.com/package/@fwnanodev/cra-template-router).

 ## Usage